Opportunistic Infection | Preferred Therapy | Alternative Therapy | Other Comments | |

 For Azole-Refractory Candida glabrata Vaginitis

-Chronic or prolonged use of azoles may promote development of resistance.
-Higher relapse rate for esophageal candidiasis seen with echinocandins than with fluconazole use.
-Suppressive therapy usually not recommended (BIII) unless patients have frequent or severe recurrences.
-If Decision Is to Use Suppressive Therapy Oropharyngeal Candidiasis
+| Chronic or prolonged use of azoles may promote the development of resistance.
+Systemic azoles may have significant drug–drug interactions with ARV drugs.
+A higher relapse rate for esophageal candidiasis is seen with echinocandins use than with fluconazole.
+Suppressive therapy is usually not recommended (CIII) unless patients have frequent or severe recurrences.
+If the Decision Is to Use Suppressive Therapy Oropharyngeal Candidiasis

 Esophageal Candidiasis

-|
+| |

-Chagas Disease (American Trypanosomiasis) |
+Chagas Disease (American Trypanosomiasis) | For Acute or Reactivated Disease

-Treatment is effective in reducing parasitemia and preventing clinical symptoms or slowing disease progression.
-It is ineffective in achieving parasitological cure.
-Duration of therapy has not been studied in HIV-infected patients.
-Initiate or optimize ART in patients undergoing treatment for Chagas disease, once they are clinically stable (AIII). |
+| None | Treatment is effective in reducing parasitemia and preventing clinical symptoms or slowing disease progression.
+These drugs have limited efficacy, however, in achieving parasitological cure.
+Treatment is not recommended for patients with advanced chagasic cardiomyopathy.
+Duration of therapy has not been studied in patients with HIV.
+Initiation or optimization of ART is recommended for all people with HIV with concomitant Trypanosoma cruzi (AIII). | |

-Coccidioidomycosis |
+Coccidioidomycosis | Mild-to-Moderate Pulmonary Infection

 Meningeal Infections

-Mild to Moderate Pulmonary Infection For Patients Who Failed to Respond to Fluconazole or Itraconazole
+| Mild-to-Moderate Pulmonary Infection For Patients Who Failed to Respond to Fluconazole or Itraconazole

 Meningeal Infections

-Some patients with meningitis may develop hydrocephalus and require CSF shunting.
+| Some patients with meningitis may develop hydrocephalus and require CSF shunting.
 Therapy should be lifelong in patients with meningeal infections because relapse occurs in 80% of patients with HIV after discontinuation of triazole therapy (AII).
-See Table 4 for antifungal drug-drug interactions.
+See Table 4 for drug–drug interactions or triazole antifungal drugs and other drugs for treatment or prevention of OIs.
 Itraconazole, posaconazole, and voriconazole may have significant interactions with certain ARV agents.
-These interactions are complex and can be bi-directional.
+These interactions are complex and can be bidirectional.
 Refer to Drug–Drug Interactions in the Adult and Adolescent Antiretroviral Guidelines for dosage recommendations.
 Therapeutic drug monitoring and dosage adjustment may be necessary to ensure triazole antifungal and antiretroviral efficacy and reduce concentration-related toxicities.
-Intrathecal amphotericin B should only be given in consultation with a specialist and administered by an individual with experience with the technique. |
+Intrathecal amphotericin B should only be given in consultation with a specialist and administered by an individual with experience with the technique. | |

-Empiric antibiotic therapy should be initiated promptly for patients presenting with clinical and radiographic evidence consistent with bacterial pneumonia.
+Community-Acquired Pneumonia (CAP) | Empiric antibiotic therapy should be initiated promptly for patients presenting with clinical and radiographic evidence consistent with bacterial pneumonia.
 The recommendations listed are suggested empiric therapy.
 The regimen should be modified as needed once microbiologic results are available (BIII).
 Providers must also consider the risk of opportunistic lung infections (e.g., PCP, TB), which may alter the empiric therapy.
 Empiric Outpatient Therapy

 Preferred Beta-Lactams